rfougy/riv.systems/cms/works/archive.pdf/artifact-ring.md

 <br/>
 <br/>

 Upon receiving the sample, it was clear that there was a <mark>visual tension between the face and the body</mark>.
 The body of the ring was well-considered and “felt human” — soft curvatures, smooth transitions between face and closure.
-By contrast, the laser engraving was precise to an almost uncanny degree.
+By contrast, the engraving was precise to an almost uncanny degree.
 To resolve this contrast, <mark>I explored ways to unify the two sides into one</mark>, creating a more cohesive design rather than two opposing visual languages.

 The solution was to design <mark>a denture on the face to mimic the impression of a wax seal</mark>, resulting in a more organic quality.
 After discussions with Jonathan, he worked with his team in incorporating deceivingly subtle details: a slightly off-center stamping effect, subtle striations reminiscent of fingerprints, and a smooth yet uneven surface.
 These changes came together to form a nuanced Version 2.